Convergence brings scientific confidence

 For climate change, popularity suggests convergence.

-Ninety-seven percent of climate scientists agree that humans have caused the current global warming.
-And most of the leading scientific organisations worldwide have issued public statements endorsing this consensus view.
+Ninety-seven percent of climate scientists agree that humans have caused the current global heating, and most of the leading scientific organisations worldwide have issued public statements endorsing this consensus view.

 The Scientific Consensus (NASA)

-So nearly all climate scientists accept the consensus view.
+So, nearly all climate scientists accept the consensus view.
 However, science is not a democracy where popularity determines direction.
-What is the relevance of this popularity of the consensus view on climate?
+What is the relevance of many scientists agreeing with the consensus view on climate?

-As nearly all climate scientists support the consensus view and climate science incorporates many fields, we know that many lines of research support the consensus view.
-This diversity of supportive research gives convergence on the consensus view.
-In this situation, because of the wide range of science included within climate science, the popularity does provide confidence in the consensus view.
+As nearly all climate scientists support the consensus view and climate science incorporates many fields, we know that many independent lines of research support the consensus view.
+This diverse research converges on the consensus view.
+The vast range of

 Mining director Ian Plimer misrepresents climate consensus studies in the Australian Newspaper.